App-vNext/Polly-Samples/PollyTestWebApi/README.md

 ## Exposed functionality

-- It exposes three simple endpoints.
+- It exposes several simple endpoints.
 - All of them echo back the received parameter (`{id}`) with some hard-coded prefixes.

 ### `GET /api/Values/{id}`